geosolutions-it/MapStore2/docs/developer-guide/developing.md

 * Copy the `mapstore.war` and then head back to your tomcat folder.
 Look for a `webapps` folder and paste the `mapstore.war` file there.
 * To start tomcat server, go to the terminal, `cd` into the root of your tomcat extracted folder and run `./bin/startup.sh` ( unix systems) or `./bin/startup.bat` (Windows).
 The server will start on port `8080` and Mapstore will be running at `http://localhost:8080/mapstore`.
 For development purposes we're only interested in the backend that was started on the tomcat server along with Mapstore.

-Even in this case you can connect your front-end to point to this instance of MapStore.
+Even in this case you can connect your frontend to point to this instance of MapStore.

 ### Debug

-To run or debug the server side part of MapStore we suggest to run the back-end in tomcat (embedded or installed) and connect in remote debugging to it.
+To run or debug the server side part of MapStore we suggest to run the backend in tomcat (embedded or installed) and connect in remote debugging to it.
 This guide explains how to do it with Eclipse.
 This procedure has been tested with Eclipse Luna.

 ### Enable Remote Debugging